angrybacon/doomsday-wiki/markdown/articles/2020/08/16/gangsta-trippin.md

 #### {{Ponder}}

-Ponder is powerful tool that allows you to 'see' 4 cards during resolution.
-It is at its most powerful when paired with a fetchland as this gives you the option to take the 'best' card of the first three observed and shuffle away any potential unwanted pieces with the fetchland.
-Ponder is best suited for trying to find one specific card which, for our intents and purposes, is normally Doomsday.
+Ponder is powerful tool that allows you to see 4 cards during resolution.
+It is at its most powerful when paired with a fetchland as this gives you the option to take the best card of the first three observed and shuffle away any potential unwanted pieces with the fetchland.
+Ponder is best suited for trying to find one specific card which, for our intents and purposes, is normally Dark Ritual, Doomsday or a protection spell like Force of Will.

 #### {{Preordain}}